Keyclic/docs-en/reports.rst

 **Assignment**

-To assign an intervention to a member, the admin sends the following request :
+To assign an operation to a member, the admin sends the following request :

 .. code-block:: bash